zihaowang9725/Freddie-Mac-Projects/README.md

 ## 1.2 Getting the Sample and Cleaning Data

-Performance data set  need to be aggregated
+Origination Data need to be aggregated

 The sample loans data from 2008 Q1 to 2009 Q4 should meet the following criteria: